 Anne is excited to spearhead the work to make to make Collegiate Academies the most data-driven organization possible.

-As the Director of School Culture, Chris’s primary objective at CA is to create the strongest high school culture in the country.
+As the Chief Culture Officer, Chris’s primary objective at Collegiate Academies is to help each school create the strongest high school cultures in the country.

 Chris says he is here to help an amazing organization unlock its full potential.
 He will work with CA schools to implement a strong and replicable school culture model and training program.